dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 		    Output directory: /data_tmp/$USERNAME/data/03_captus/02_assemblies
 		                      Output directory successfully created

-	The assembly of this two samples should take 20 minutes
+	The assembly of these two samples should take 20 minutes

-* Once is finished you will see a directory called `02_assemblies` Move to that directory and make a list
+* Once it is finished you will see a directory called `02_assemblies` Move to that directory and make a list

 		cd 02_assemblies
 		ls